DorenCalliku/markdown-cv/index.md

 ## Doren Çalliku

-A computer engineer working with Open Data and Open-Source tools in the fields of neuroscience and mobility.
+A computer engineer working with Open Data and Open-Source tools in the fields of neuroscience and mobility. _Last updated: 10/23._

 <div id="webaddress">
 <a href="mailto:dcalliku@gmail.com">e-mail</a>